Beyond Rule-based Named Entity Recognition and Relation Extraction for Process Model Generation from Natural Language

 The PET dataset is presented in detail in~\cite{bellan2023pet}, in the following we will only discuss aspects of this dataset directly related to our extension and analysis.
 PET contains a total of 45 documents, with seven entity types, and six relation types.
 To facilitate the entity resolution task described in Section~\ref{sec:problem-definition}, we assign each mention of a process element to a cluster\footnote{All clusters are defined by two experts, with the help of a third for cases, where their initial annotations differed.}.
 This resulted in a total of 163 clusters with two or more mentions, of which there are 75 clusters of \textit{Activity Data} mentions, and 88 clusters of \textit{Actor} mentions.
 All other entity types and the remaining \textit{Activity Data} and \textit{Actor} mentions belong to clusters with only a single mention.

-We define the intra-entity distance as the maximum of each mention's minimal distance to each other mention in the entity.
-This gives us the largest span a extraction method has to reason over, in order to detect two mentions as part of the same entity.
+We define the \emph{intra-entity distance} as the maximum of each mention's minimal distance to each other mention in the entity.
+This gives us the largest span an extraction method has to reason over, in order to detect two mentions as part of the same entity.
 Averaged over all entities this measure is 31.93 tokens for \textit{Activity Data} elements and 54.84 tokens for \textit{Actors}.
-This mean is biased by outliers, as can be seen by the median distances of 16 and 32 for \textit{Activity Data} and \textit{Actors} respectively.
-Calculating a mean from trimmed distance data (10\% on both ends removed) mean and median move closer, indicating less outliers.
-In both cases distances between referent mentions are significantly longer for \textit{Actors}, indicating that they possibly are harder to extract.
+Distances between referent mentions are significantly longer for \textit{Actors}, indicating that they possibly are harder to extract.
 Our experiments seem to support this notion, as shown in Figure~\ref{fig:radar-scenario-1-2-3} c) and d), but further analysis may be required to come to a conclusive rationale.

-Calculating the type-token ratio for mentions of a given entity, allows us to make a prediction on how hard it will be to resolve references between them.
-It is calculated as the ratio between unique tokens and total number of tokens, for tokens in a mention, and tokens in each relation's arguments.
-High ratios imply very diverse phrases used to refer to the entity, while low ratios mean that references are very uniform.
-On average, \textit{Activity Data} elements exhibit higher type-token ratios compared to \textit{Actors}, leading us to assume the latter ones should be easier to resolve from this perspective, which is in fact supported by our experiments, as can be seen in Figure~\ref{fig:radar-scenario-1-2-3}.